Azure DevOps

 Create a new repository in your organisation or use an already existing one as the core.

-If you would like to set up scanning in this repository as well and want to use the variable group from step 1, add the variables section from the triggering template above into the template under the “debricked_scan” job.
+If you want to set up scanning in this repository as well and want to use the variable group from step 1, add the variables section from the triggering template above into the template under the “debricked_scan” job.

-In the repositories that you want to trigger the shared pipeline from, paste the triggering template above to an azure pipelines yaml file.
-If you’re not using a service connection, you should remove the endpoint variable from the triggering template.
+In the repositories that you want to trigger the shared pipeline from, paste the triggering template above to an "azure pipelines yaml" file.
+If you are not using a service connection, you should remove the endpoint variable from the triggering template.

 Fill in the variables to match the chosen core repository according to the list below.
-If you’re not using the variable group from step 1, remove the variables section from the triggering template:
+If you are not using the variable group from step 1, remove the variables section from the triggering template:

-<variable_group_name>: Name of the variable group created in step 1
+<variable_group_name> - The name of the variable group created in step 1.

-<service_connection_name>: Not needed if the core repository exists in your organisation, remove the endpoint variable
+<service_connection_name> - This variable is not needed if the core repository exists in your organisation.
+Remove the endpoint variable.

-<resource_template_file_name>: The path/name to the template file in your core repository
+<resource_template_file_name> - The path or name to the template file in your core repository.

-Debricked can generate pull requests for you, but to be able to use it in Azure DevOps, you also need to provide us with credentials such that we can create the pull request on your Azure DevOps instance.
+Debricked can generate pull requests for you, but to be able to use it in Azure DevOps, you should provide the credentials so that the pull request can be created on your Azure DevOps instance.

 You can generate a Personal access token by going to the User settings -> Personal access tokens.
-You need to:
+You should:

 Fill out the form: